kaw092/BENG183_Final_Projects_FALL2019/GROUP10_Final_Project.md

  A group led by Ke-Jia Xu pioneered the creation of a drug network.
 The network and corresponding formula predicts synergistic drugs and thus saves time otherwise wasted on testing combinations by brute force.
 Drug network construction is an efficient method where drugs are represented as nodes and connected by edges with widths proportional to their ability to complement one another also known as therapeutic similarity.
 The following equation depicts how the drug network is constructed.

 ![equation](eq2.PNG)</br>
+> Figure 2: Equation for Drug network Construction </br>
-* N is the number of drugs in the network</br>
+> * N is the number of drugs in the network</br>
-* n1 & n2 are the partners of drugs 1 and 2</br>
+> * n1 & n2 are the partners of drugs 1 and 2</br>
-* m is the number of chemicals they have in common with each other</br>
+> * m is the number of chemicals they have in common with each other </br>

-Drugs not connected by edges would create useless, if not harmful combinations</br>
-The closer this value is to 0, the likelier the chance a useful combo has been found, which will form an edge between these drug nodes.</br>

 ![drug_network](https://i.imgur.com/TSMWvAu.jpg)</br>
+> Figure 3: Drug Network.Drugs not connected by edges would create useless, if not harmful combinations.The closer this value is to 0, the likelier the chance a useful combo has been found, which will form an edge between these drug nodes.</br>

 Drug nodes that are particularly popular with other drugs are colored red, meaning they’ll be crucial to many effective drug combos which can alert manufacturers to prioritize the production of this  specific drug/ingredient.